ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 1. create a new material using this shader
 2. create a new unity default cube GameObject in scene (in Hierarchy window, click +/3D Object/Cube)
 3. apply the material created in step(1) to step(2)'s MeshRenderer component
-4. edit the GameObject's transform so the local forward vector (blue arrow) is pointing to scene objects, and the cube is intersecting scene objects
+4. edit the GameObject's transform so the local forward vector (blue Z arrow) is pointing to scene objects, and the cube is intersecting scene objects
 5. you should see decal rendering correctly

 Requirement when you use this shader: